 Benefits or harm of coffee?
 Facts that sellers would never reveal.

-The popularity of drinking coffee has spread worldwide throughout human history.
-However, the health benefits of coffee have been the subject of a seemingly endless debate.
+The popularity of coffee has spread worldwide throughout human history.
+However, its health benefits have been the subject of a seemingly endless debate.
 Is there a high risk of drinking it?
 How many cups can you drink daily without worrying about your health?
-This article aims to reveal some facts about coffee concerning how it affects the body after consuming it.
+This article aims to reveal some facts about coffee and how it affects the body after consuming it.

 Coffee is only natural in its fresh green state before preparation.
-The coffee sold in stores is no longer wild, infused with nearly a thousand synthetic compounds and preservatives after frying.
+Coffee sold in stores is no longer wild; it is infused with nearly a thousand synthetic compounds and preservatives after frying.
 Eight hundred are responsible for the aroma; the rest give it its taste.

 However, the most harmful chemical in commercial coffee is acrylamide carcinogen, a side product created during the bean roasting process. //The word “carcinogen” comes from the Latin cancer, which means “cancer.”// The darker the coffee beans are, the more carcinogens they contain.
 The acrylamide carcinogen is a mutagenic substance.
 A mutagenic substance directly affects the chemistry of cells and leads to genetic mutations in their division.
 The effects become more intense as the dose of the coffee increases.
 Unfortunately, coffee consumers can not manage only one or two cups daily.

 In advertisements, we often see how coffee immediately gives a sleepy, tired person more strength and energy after a single sip.
-The stimulating effect of coffee was common knowledge for centuries.
+This stimulating effect of coffee has been common knowledge for centuries.
 However, in reality, coffee depletes the energy supply of the drinker instead of boosting it.
 The following explanation will outline the actual effects of caffeine on the body.

 In medicine, caffeine is a xanthine alkaloid.
 The caffeine content in a cup of coffee depends on multiple factors, such as:

-Caffeine stimulates the production of stress hormones: adrenaline, norepinephrine and cortisol.
+Caffeine stimulates the production of stress hormones: adrenaline, norepinephrine, and cortisol.
 Naturally, our body releases these hormones in life-threatening situations, speeding up the energy production necessary to survive the threat.
-Therefore, it turns out that caffeine forces the body to use up its internal energy supply rather than directly giving usable energy.
+Therefore, caffeine forces the body to use up its internal energy supply rather than directly giving usable energy.
 When the effects of the stress hormones deplete, the body has spent a significant portion of its energy reserve.
 This process is why the consumer experiences severe drowsiness 25-30 minutes after drinking coffee.

-The severe weakening of the inhibitory mechanism of the brain is another unpleasant side effect of caffeine.
+Another unpleasant side effect of caffeine is the severe weakening of the brain’s inhibitory mechanism.
 Our brain has two central systems: excitation and inhibition, which contain neurotransmitters that send electric and chemical signals across the body.

 Adenosine is an inhibitory neurotransmitter regulating the body’s consumption of internal energy reserves.
 For most of us, the effects of the adenosine transmitter prevail over the neurotransmitters that increase brain activity.
 When a person drinks coffee, the caffeine blocks the adenosine inhibition neurotransmitter, leaving brain activity unregulated.
 The person becomes more attentive and quick-thinking.
 However, this blockage is temporary.
 The inhibition effect catches up as soon as the caffeine wears off, so any drowsiness experienced before consuming the coffee returns in a more potent form.

 Caffeine is not the only significant drug we consume when drinking coffee.
 Coffee beans have two components: the outer shell and the inner contents.
 The outer shell contains caffeine, while the inside stores another alkaloid known as theobromine.
-As discussed earlier, the first one gives coffee its stimulating effect, while theobromine intensifies both the inhibition of brain activity and the desire to sleep.
+As discussed earlier, the first one stimulates coffee, while theobromine intensifies both the inhibition of brain activity and the desire to sleep.
 After caffeine’s effects go away, theobromine’s consequences become more significant.
 That’s another reason you gain the urge to sleep 30 minutes after a cup of ground coffee.
 Those who prefer ground coffee to whole grains get alkaloids in freshly brewed coffee.

 Producers of instant coffee remove the outer shell containing caffeine, meaning drinking “instant coffee” doesn’t give a single drop of caffeine.
-Since the shell is the most valuable part of the coffee bean, farmers repurpose it for producing other products like citramone and energy drinks instead of being disposed of when making instant coffee.
+Since shells are the most valuable part of the coffee bean, farmers repurpose them to produce other products like citramone and energy drinks instead of disposing of them when making instant coffee.

 Manufacturers of instant coffee are not very keen on reporting that their products contain no caffeine to their consumers.
 However, there are a few brands that do add some share of caffeine to their coffee products.
 Instant coffee may seem a healthier alternative to grounded drinking coffee.
 Unfortunately, it turns out that instant coffee still contains a high concentration of theobromine, which, as explained before, stimulates inhibitive effects.
 As a result, instead of experiencing a surge of strength, the consumer experiences more drowsiness.
 This effect occurs about 25-30 minutes after instant coffee and lasts about an hour.